karstengresch/symbiotishift/README.md

 #### odo

-`odo` (probably "OpenShift do") is a developer-centric CLI to support common OpenShift interaction when creating and developing applications.
+`odo` ("OpenShift Do") is a developer-centric CLI on top of `oc` to support common OpenShift interaction when developing applications.
 It can save you a good amount of time at a hackathon.

 You can get it from here: +++TODO